"You have to know the past to understand the present."

 as the Bastille, and tore down a customs wall in Paris, (where taxes and duties were routinely imposed on key commodities such as salt entering the city), in July 1789.

-Before many years had passed, however, France became less revolutionary as relatively conservative forces gained power in relation to those which favoured revolution.
+Before many years had passed, however, France became less revolutionary as relatively conservative "liberal-constitutional" interests gained power in relation to those which favoured revolution.
 France, and much of Europe,

 spent some fifteen years under the leadership of a successful general, who also showed political and administrative talents, named Napoleon Bonaparte.